dagbjorn/microcoffeeoncloud/README.md

 ##### Install Minikube and create kubectl alias

-In addition to Docker, we also install Minikube which is a single-node Kubernetes cluster.
+In addition to Docker, we also install Minikube, the single-node Kubernetes cluster.

 Download the latest version of Minikube and install it in `/usr/local/bin`.